eth_unsubscribe

 wscat -c wss://{protocol}-{network}.nodit.io/{your_api_key}

-Once the WebSocket connection is established, subscribe to the desired event from the examples below.
+Once the WebSocket connection is established, subscribe to the event you want using one of the examples below.

 { "jsonrpc": "2.0", "id": 1, "method": "eth_subscribe", "params": ["newHeads"] }